 So why is our goal in education, as Ken Robinson posits, to create univeristy professors?
 (When I know all too well those jobs are amongst the most rapidly disappearing…).
 It should obviously not to create more manufacturing jobs that our current US model of education was intended to serve.
 So what?

 I suppose I come down strongly on the side of great liberal arts tradition: Education should be to teach you how to think and equip you with the tools to think yourself.
 I still believe passionately in the progressive movement to improve education in order to build a stronger more robust and more just democracy and society?
 I do also agree with Robinson’s critique that creating Uni professors seems to be an aim, and the criticism is particularly true of my own vision laid out above.
 So should we aim to create fully self-actualized artists instead?
 Or civil agents/ What?
 We obviously need people who can reimagine the world.
 Does that really require knowing the world fully?
-I love hist
+I love history but,

 I am not sure…